baburao-analyst/Cricket-Dashboard/README.md

 ---

-## ⭐ If you found this project useful...
+## ⭐ Support

-Please consider giving this repository a ⭐ on GitHub.
+If you found this project helpful, consider giving this repository a ⭐ on GitHub.